-- 1. In May 2009, the Executive Board at its 125th session reviewed an initial assessment of the feasibility of the global elimination of measles and requested a more comprehensive report in 2010.
+1. In January 2010, the Executive Board at its 126th session reviewed and noted an earlier version of this report.1 The Board also asked that an updated report be forwarded to the Health Assembly for its consideration.
 This report summarizes the progress made in achieving current targets and goals and presents information on the feasibility of achieving a further goal of measles eradication.
-It provides an assessment of programmatic challenges to achieving measles elimination in each WHO region, and proposes milestones and intermediate targets to be attained. - 2.
-The Strategic Advisory Group of Experts on immunization advised, in April 2009, that the term "eradication" should be used to describe worldwide interruption of measles transmission (i.e. simultaneous elimination of measles in all regions).2
+It provides an assessment of programmatic challenges to achieving measles elimination in each WHO region, and proposes milestones and intermediate targets to be attained.